Mastering Swing Highs and Lows in Trading

 What is a Swing High and Swing Low?

-A swing high is a price action point in the stock market where an asset’s value reaches its peak before reversing direction.
-This can happen on any time frame chart including intra-day to monthly charts.
-Swing highs and lows are important technical tools used by traders to identify trends in the markets.
+A swing high occurs when a stock market asset reaches its peak price before reversing direction.
+This pattern can appear on any timeframe chart, from intraday to monthly views.
+Traders use swing highs and lows as essential technical tools to identify market trends.

 These two points form what’s known as an “inflection point” or trend reversal pattern on a chart that can be used to anticipate future movement of price.